open-sauced-craftwork/browser-extension/README.md

 1. You can leverage the extension's popup to test the API by replace the Vite boilerplate.
 1. Limit this extension to only work on github.com profile pages. hint: the project will default to google.com, you will need to change that.
 1. Adding a button can be done using React, Vue, HTMl, what you prefer.
 The button should actually link to the OpenSauced profile if it exists.
+1. What else?
+How can you make this better?
+Auth to OpenSauced?
+Other Features?

 ### Task Expectations